moonbit-community/pandas/README.md

 # Pandas In Moonbit

 ## Introduction
-This is a data processing library written in Moonbit, similar to Python's pandas library.
+This is a data processing library written in Moonbit.
 It provides a DataFrame data structure for efficient data manipulation and analysis.

 ## Usage Examples
 Here are some basic usage examples: